franklaranja/franklaranja.github.io/content/articles/garnish_your_widgets/index.md

 ```

 Basically the `RenderModifier` trait provides three ways that a garnish can
-modify `render` methods.
+modify the `render` methods.
 The first two come from the current use of `Style`
 and `Block` in rendering widgets.
 The last method, `after_render`, is new.
 That is not something the `Block` widget does.
 Can you think of a useful
 Garnish that renders after the widget has been rendered?

 Now garnishes (decorators) are easier to write, they only have to implement one
 of `RenderModifier`'s functions.
 These functions
-are hooks that van be used to modify the `render` functions of
+are hooks that can be used to modify the `render` functions of
 the `Widget` traits.
 So it is a way to compose traits and a bit like
 composing functions in functional programming.
 Here is
 a JavaScript function composition example: